matspina/screen-play-wright/README.md

 ### Configuration

-#### Project configuration files for reference
+#### Project configuration files

-1. Playwright configuration is on `./src/config/playwright.config.js`.
+1. Playwright configuration is located at `./src/config/playwright.config.ts`.
+    - If needed, open the file and customize the Playwright configs (such as default timeouts, profiles, etc) according to your needs.
-1. Playwright global setup is on `./src/core/global-setup.js`.
+1. Project global setup is located at `./src/config/global-setup.ts`.
+    - By default, the global setup runs all **sites global setup** steps (explained below) before the tests.
+    - If you need to include any other additional setup script prior to the sites global setup, open the global setup file and customize it.
+1. Project global teardown is located at `./src/config/global-teardown.ts`.
+    - By default, the global teardown **does not** run any script.
+    - If you need to include any teardown script, open the global teardown file and customize it.
-1. Environments configuration is on `./src/config/<experience>/environments-map.js`.
+1. Environments configuration is located at `./src/config/environments-map.ts`.
+    - Customize the environments-map file with your sites URLs per environment.
+    - The available environments are: `dev`, `qa`, `uat` and `prod`.

 #### GIT LFS